linuxias/Android-Testing/README.md

 Add the test activity for testing the Fragment and the Manifest.xml file specifying the activity information.
 Also, launchFragmentInContainer
 You cannot use the launchFragmentIncontainer in the androidx.fragment:fragment-testing library with Hilt.
 This is because this code relies on activities that are not annotated with @AndroidEntryPoint.
 Instead, use the launchFragmentInHiltContainer code from the architecture-samples GitHub repository.

+### 5. testing_fragment_with_navigation
+Codes and tests for switching between fragments were written using Navigation.
+To test code requiring user interaction, Espresso and Mockito library are used to create mock objects.
+NavController is created as a mock object for fragments switched through the Navigation library, and view events are executed and processed through Espresso.